VandyVRC/dimli/README.md

 #### Prepare Image Directory

-Whichever directory you chose to be your main image repository should be divided into three folders named as follows: full/, medium/ and thumb/.
-The size of the JPG files placed in the 'thumb/' directory should be exactly 96 pixels wide x 72 pixels high at 72 ppi.
-You may choose the dimensions for the 'medium/' and 'full/' JPG files as you wish.
-DIMLI will look in these directory locations for image files used throughout the application.
+Wherever you choose to store your images, either within the application or externally (as defined in _php/_config/constants.php), Dimli currently requires jpg images.
+DIMLI will look in this directory location for image files used throughout the application.

 #### Note On External Image Sources and the timthumb Plugin